- We focus on what has worked for 10,000+ patients & medical research.

 - White under the toenails and nails is usually dead or dying skin.

-- This is usually debris or dirt.
+- White underneath the front of the toenails is usually debris or dirt.

 - Bacteria and fungus can grow on this as well.